-- XXXIV.
-During the year, company has identified material prior period adjustments for years prior to financial year 2019-20, due to which 3rd column of the balance sheet i.e. figures as on 01st April, 2019 has been stated. - XXXV.
+XXXXVI.
 We have complied with all labour laws wherever applicable and known liabilities on account of labour cess, professional tax, GST, minimum wages, Provident Fund, Employees state insurance, have been duly disclosed and there are no other known statutory non compliances which are not recorded in the books of account.

-XXXVI.
+XXXXVII.
 Impact of Covid -19

 The Company has considered the possible effects that may result from the pandemic relating to carrying amounts of receivables, inventories, Property, Plant and Equipment.
 In developing the assumptions relating to the possible future uncertainty in the global economic conditions because of this pandemic, the Company, as at the date of approval of these financial statements has used internal and external sources.
 Based on company's current estimates, the carrying value of these assets will be recovered.
 Further, the pandemic has created a big disruption in everything including economic activities and the company is no exception to that.
-However, the management has taken appropriate steps to minimize the impact of COVID19.The Government of India had declared national lockdown with effect from March 25, 2020.
-Since operations of the company for service provided to Oil and Gas sector and state governments were classified under essential services, there has been no significant impact on the revenue for the period up to 31st March 2021.
+However, the management has taken appropriate steps to minimize the impact of COVID19.
+The Government of India had declared national lockdown with effect from March 25, 2020.
+Since operations of the company for service provided to Oil and Gas sector and state governments were classified under essential services, there has been no significant impact on the revenue for the period up to 31st March 2022.
 However, it will have significant impact on the following year owing to reduction in flying, delay in recovery of debts from State governments/ UTs/ PSUs.
 The management is in the process of quantifying the impact of the same.